-- 4.1 This development represents the proposed first phase (described here as Phase 1A) of a much larger site known locally as Stane Park. - 4.2 The development comprises the construction of three new buildings to provide the following mix of uses:- - pub/restaurant: 672sq.m. with ancillary residential accommodation - 2x restaurants: 650sq.m. (total) - associated car park - landscaping - altered vehicular access - 4.3 The applicant has offered to implement a programme of highway improvements to London Road and parts of the By-Pass/London Road roundabout to mitigate congestion.
-This has arisen since the opening of the Stanway Western By-Pass, and is adversely impacting on the amenity enjoyed by local residents.
-This unsolicited offer is made by the applicant on the basis that this and the concurrent Phase 1b application (ref: 150945-also on this agenda) are approved.

-- 4.4 The applicant's agent has stated that the proposed development/s in themselves do not generate a need to undertake the wider highway improvement works being offered to make the proposed development acceptable.
-The 'wider highway works offer' is therefore being freely made to respond to local objections based on the problems associated with existing traffic congestion. - 4.5 Members are therefore advised that in considering the merits of the proposal before them 'the wider highway works offer' does not and cannot constitute a material planning consideration in the determination of this application.
-This is largely due to the fact that the applicant has stated that the proposed development does not relate to the proposal at hand and therefore the Council should ignore the offer on the basis that such a contribution fails the crucial CIL regulation tests insofar as it does not mitigate the impact of the development now proposed. - 4.6 Members are reminded of the relevant key wording in the Regulations:-
+- 4.1 This development represents the proposed second phase (described here as Phase 1b) of a much larger site known locally as Stane Park. - 4.2 The development comprises the construction of three new buildings to provide the following mix of uses:- - A3 & A5 (974 sq.m.) - associated car park - landscaping - vehicular access - 4.
+The applicant has also offered to implement a wider programme of highway improvements to London Road and parts of the By-Pass/London Road roundabout in response to their understanding of the impact that local congestion issues, that have arisen since the opening of the Stanway Western By-Pass, are having on the amenity experienced by local residents.
+This unsolicited offer is made by the applicant on the basis that this and the concurrent Phase 1b (ref: 150945-also on this agenda) are successful. - 4.4 The applicant's agent has stated that the proposed development/s in themselves do not generate a need to undertake the wider highway improvement works being offered to make the proposed development acceptable.
+The 'wider highway works offer' is therefore being freely made to respond to local objections based on the problems associated with existing traffic congestion. - 4.5 Members are advised that in considering the merits of the proposal before them 'the wider highway works offer' does not and cannot constitute a material planning consideration in the determination of this application as the works do not seek to mitigate impacts arising from the current proposals..
+This is confirmed bythe applicant who has stated that the proposed development does not relate to the proposal at hand.
+The Council should ignore this offer on the basis that such a contribution fails the crucial CIL regulation tests. - 4.6 Members are reminded of the relevant key wording in the Regulations:-